 2.3.1 Roadway lighting shall be designed to meet the requirements as outlined in the latest edition of the AASHTO Roadway Lighting Design Guide.
 A photometric analysis of the lighting for the section of roadway shall be submitted to SCDOT for approval.
-Where roadway lighting is installed, the pole setback will vary based on the speed and cross section design of the roadway.
-Light standards within the right-of-way or within the clearzone of the roadway should be equipped with breakaway supports designed so that no fixed part of the support extends further than three inches above ground level.
+The illuminance calculation method described in the AASHTO Roadway Lighting Design Guide shall be used with a light loss factor (LLF) of 0.8 for the lighting design. roadway lighting is installed, the pole setback will vary based on the speed and cross section design of the roadway.
+Light standards within the rightof-way or within the clear-zone of the roadway should be equipped with breakaway supports designed so that no fixed part of the support extends further than three inches above ground level.
 When used, the breakaway capability of the support shall incorporate the use of breakaway electrical connectors so that no live electrical wires exist after impact by a vehicle.
 The breakaway poles shall meet the criteria established in the latest edition of the AASHTO Standard Specifications for Structural Supports for Highway Sign Luminaries and Traffic Signals and be approved by the Federal Highway Administration as meeting the requirements of NCHRP Report 350.